pudly/schmopera-hugo/content/articles/tragedies-torontos-summer-opera-shortage.md

 ---
-title: "Tragedies: Toronto's summer opera shortage"
+title: "Tragedies: Toronto&#039;s summer opera shortage"
 ---

 Is there anything more despairing than the life of an opera lover, living in Toronto during the month of August?
 And is there any worry more utterly trivial and first-world?